-• The extent to which the applicant documents the board composition requirements, including board representation that can communicate needs and
+- The extent to which the applicant documents the board composition requirements, including board representation that can communicate needs and concerns of targeted special populations, and board authority requirements in the Bylaws. - The extent to which the applicant describes how the governing board effectively operates within the organization's structure to ensure that the board maintains authority and oversight of the project. - The extent to which the applicant describes how voting members of the governing board leverage their areas of expertise to actualize patient-centered care for the service area.

-- The extent to which the applicant describes how the governing board effectively operates within the organization's structure to ensure that the board maintains authority and oversight of the project. - The extent to which the applicant describes how voting members of the governing board leverage their areas of expertise to actualize patient-centered care for the service area. - Public agency applicants with a co-applicant board: The extent to which the applicant documents delegation of the required authorities and functions to the co-applicant board and delineation of the respective roles and responsibilities of the public agency and the co-applicant. - Applicants targeting only special populations and requesting a waiver of the 51 percent patient majority board composition requirement: The extent to which Form 6B: Request for Waiver of Board Member Requirements provides 1) a reasonable statement of need for the request ("good cause"), and 2) a plan for appropriate alternative mechanisms for assuring patient participation in the direction and ongoing governance of the center. - Native American tribes or tribal, Native American, or Urban Indian Groups Only: The extent to which the applicant demonstrates that the governance structure will assure adequate input from the community/target population, as well as fiscal and programmatic oversight of the proposed project.
+- Public agency applicants with a co-applicant board: The extent to which the applicant documents delegation of the required authorities and functions to the co-applicant board and delineation of the respective roles and responsibilities of the public agency and the co-applicant. - Applicants targeting only special populations and requesting a waiver of the 51 percent patient majority board composition requirement: The extent to which Form 6B: Request for Waiver of Board Member Requirements provides 1) a reasonable statement of need for the request ("good cause"), and 2) a plan for appropriate alternative mechanisms for assuring patient participation in the direction and ongoing governance of the center. - Native American tribes or tribal, Native American, or Urban Indian Groups Only: The extent to which the applicant demonstrates that the governance structure will assure adequate input from the community/target population, as well as fiscal and programmatic oversight of the proposed project.